bento-platform/bento/README.md

 make init-dirs
 make docker-secrets
 ```
+and open up the cluster's gateway with
 ```
 make run-gateway
 ```

-to kickstart the cluster.
-Next, if necessary, run
+Next, run

 ```
 make auth-setup
 ```

-to boot and configure the local OIDC provider <b>(Keycloak)</b> container.
+to boot and configure the local OIDC provider (<b>Keycloak</b>) container and reconfigure the gateway to utilize new variables generated during the OIDC configuration.

-> Note: by <b>default</b>, the `gateway` service needs to be running for this to work as the configuration will pass via the URL set in the `.env` file.
+> Note: by <b>default</b>, the `gateway` service *does* need to be running for this to work as the configuration will pass via the URL set in the `.env` file which points to the gateway.
+>
+> If you do not plan to use the built-in OIDC provider, you will have to handle the `auth_config` and `instance_config` manually (see `./etc/auth/..` and `./etc/scripts/..` for further details)

 <br />